aakashtyg/invitify/README.md

 # [Invitify](http://aakash-cr7.github.io/invitify/)
 A chrome extension to invite all your Facebook friends to like any Facebook page.
+Get it now on [Google Chrome Store](https://chrome.google.com/webstore/detail/invitify/boldhogipkbpcaleacilidonmlchcnbh).

 ![DemoGIF](http://i.imgur.com/eqYkWdB.gif?1)